 Such training can trigger the formulation, and consequently the implementation, of new company policies regarding discrimination, intolerance, and harassment.

 To reverse the rising trend of harassment and discrimination incidents, employers and managers are beginning to rethink of incorporating the discrimination and harassment policies of the U.S. Equal Employment Opportunity Commission into their own company policies.

-Without adequately explaining or clarifying salient points, these policies can only result to confusion that may lead to employees’ morale to plunge.
+Without adequately explaining or clarifying salient points, these policies can only result in confusion that may lead to employees’ morale to plunge.
 Rather than arbitrarily impose new policies and regulations, it will be a good option to turn employees into active policy-makers.

 Such training helps diffuse any threat of harassment and discrimination complaints or charges by employees against their managers and employers.

-In addition, carrying out such program sends a clear message that the management strongly adheres to the laws and regulations related to equal employment opportunity.
+In addition, carrying out such a program sends a clear message that the management strongly adheres to the laws and regulations related to equal employment opportunity.